epam/miew/docs/tutorials/url.md

   - **t**, **type** = _typeId_
     Specify explicit type of the loaded file: [`t=mmtf&l=http://mmtf.rcsb.org/v1.0/full/4xn6`].
-    By default, the data type is determined automatically by the file name (extension) or the file source used.
+    By default, the application determines the data type automatically by the file name (extension) or the file source used.

   - **u**, **unit** = _unitIndex_
     Specify a biological unit to view: [`l=3s95&u=2`].
-    By default, the first unit is shown if exists.
+    By default, the application shows the first unit if it exists.
 You may also specify `u=0` to show the asymmetric unit stored in the file.

 Visual representation: